xkzy/museum_nav_bot/README.md

 	```
 	$ roslaunch museum_nav_bot speech_command.launch
 	```
-4. To move to a goal, Speak to the microphone with command like "goto animal zone.".
+4. To move to a goal, Speak to the microphone with command like "'OH' goto animal zone.".

 ##  [Optional] Joystick Configuration